yanxianl/Li_AqFl1-Microbiota_2021/data/reference/README.md

 This folder contains reference data used for the analyses.
-Run code `code/00_setup.ipynb` to download the reference data.
+Run `code/00_setup.ipynb` to download the reference data.